 Bulb Energy is the UK’s fastest-growing green energy supplier.
 Launched in 2015, Bulb Energy started as an idea between friends Amit Gudka and Hayden Wood.
-Today, it supplies 1.4 million homes with affordable, renewable energy.
+Today, it supplies 1.4 million homes with affordable, renewable energy, and boasts a raft of positive customer reviews.
 So should you switch to Bulb Energy?
-Here’s everything you need to know to make the decision.

 Bulb Energy: quick stats